Finance requests come in from organizations as one of two types of requests: Purchase Requests and Funding Requests.

 A purchase request is the request to spend money from the organization's account on food, supplies, etc. A payment or a transfer is a typical transaction for this type of request.

-Both types of requests require the final approval of a site administrator or a user with full administrative access to the Finance tool.
+Each type of request requires the final approval of a site administrator or a user with full administrative access to the Finance tool.
 These requests can also be reviewed for feedback by finance stage reviewers.
 The request must be decided upon before any transactions can be applied to the request.

 Review Finance Requests as an Administrator

 As an administrative reviewer, you can see a full list of your finance requests by going to your Admin view, selecting the Finance dropdown, and clicking the Requests List.

 This will show you a list of your requests and details about each, including the subject, amount, type, status, organization, and the current stage of review.
 You can filter by type (funding or purchase) and by stage.
 To review a finance request, select the desired request tile.

 You will be taken to the request details where you can review the basic details and any additional fields you have requested be completed.
 Use the tabs below the basic request information to review any existing transaction or stage change history on the request.